0xBXIII/SPS-Auto-Utilities/README.md

 ### Stake

 The `stake` action checks the amount of liquid in-game SPS for a user's account and stakes the amount.
 As a result of this action, any claimable SPS is then claimed and will be in the liquid in-game balance.
-At a minimum, account's Posting Key is required for this action.
+At a minimum, the account's Posting Key is required for this action.
 This effectively allows auto compounding of the staked SPS.

+###  Claim

+The `claim-hive-sps-airdrop` action claims the SPS airdrop allocation granted based on HIVE Engine/in game assets.
+At a minimum, the account's Posting Key is required for this action.
+An auth token for Splinterlands is also needed, but is generated automatically by logging in via the account name and Posting Key.

+Other blockchain claims are not currently supported.

 ## Limitations
 This script is provided without warranty and may not work in all system configurations.
 A reliance on the Splinterlands API is needed to check the stakeable amount, and the script may not be able to function if the game is in maintenance mode.